 10 Amazing festivals of Ladakh

-Leh celebrates a lot of religious festivals due to the Tibetan Buddhist culture massively influences it.
-Although the festivals appear to be similar in celebrations of good over evil victories, each monastery has its deep history.
+Leh celebrates many religious festivals due to the massively influencing Tibetan Buddhist culture.
+Although the festivals appear similar in celebrating good over evil victories, each monastery has a deep history.
 The festivities are in honour of the great monks who founded the institution.
 Here are the major festivals in Ladakh

 21st to 23rd February 2020